ashequilters

 In 2002, Jean Williamson, Judie Ashbaugh, and Aimee Miller thought it was time that Ashe County had a quilt guild.
 Agreeing that this would be a wonderful thing for quilters in our county, they put out the word that an organizing meeting was scheduled.
 From that beginning, many quilters gathered and began the hard work of getting the guild up and running.
 The first officers were: President Judie Ashbaugh, Vice-President Jean Williamson, Secretary Janet Trembly, and Treasurer Pat Ware.
 In the following meetings, a name was picked, by-laws established, and Carrie McNeill designed the logo.
 With much hard work and attention to detail, the charter members all contributed to making the guild what it is today; a place where people can come together to share their love of quilting.

 The Guild meets the second Thursday of each month with a social time at 1:00 p.m. and business meeting at 1:15 p.m. at the Jefferson United Methodist Church.
 The Jefferson United Methodist Church is located at 115 West Main Street in Jefferson.
 The meetings consist of a social time, business, Show & Tell, and a program.
 There’s a Sew Day on the first Thursday of each month at the Senior Center at 12:30 to give members a chance to work together on charity quilts and other projects.
-During the winter months meetings are canceled if schools close due to bad weather.
-In that case they are rescheduled for the third Thursday of the month.
+During the winter months meetings are canceled if schools are having a remote learning day due to bad weather.

-Benefits of membership include a monthly newsletter, membership directory, voting privileges, and participation in guild activities.
-We have educational programs & workshops, Sew Days, road trips, Secret Pals, a Quilt Fair, Challenge Quilts, Mystery Quilts & exchanges, Charity Quilts, and an Opportunity Quilt.
+Benefits of membership include a membership directory, voting privileges, and participation in guild activities.
+We have educational programs & workshops, Sew Days, road trips, Challenge Quilts, Mystery Quilts & exchanges, Charity Quilts, and an Opportunity Quilt.

 Our goals are to educate, to preserve the heritage of quilting, to inform and inspire, to perpetuate a high quality of excellence in quilting and related arts, and to be a gathering for people with a common interest.
 We hope that you will participate and share your love of quilting with us.
 Welcome to our guild's site!